- Fair Division via Social Comparison

 Rediet Abebe, Jon Kleinberg, and David Parkes

-In Proc. of the 16th International Conference on Autonomous Agents and Multiagent Systems (AAMAS '17)
+In Proc. of the 16th Intl.
+Conference on Autonomous Agents and Multiagent Systems (AAMAS '17)

 - Mitigating Overexposure in Viral Marketing